alexellis/k3sup/README.md

   --local-path ./kubeconfig
 ```

-If you do not have `k3sup pro` yet, you can also use `k3sup install` with the `--skip-install` flag.
+If you do not have `k3sup-pro` yet, you can also use `k3sup install` with the `--skip-install` flag.

 ## K3sup Community Edition (CE)